kylesomers/aws-lambda-zombie-workshop/NEW/README-NEW.md

 - [**5.
 Send Messages from Slack**](5_Slack) - This exercise integrates the popular messaging app, [Slack](http://slack.com), into the chat application so that survivors can send messages to survivors from Slack.
 This lab uses Lambda, API Gateway, DynamoDB, and Slack.

 - [**6.
 Zombie Motion Sensor w/ Intel Edison**](6_ZombieSensor) - This exercise integrations motion sensor detection of zombies to the chat system using an Intel Edison board and a Grove PIR Motion Sensor, which is included in the [Intel® Edison and Grove IoT Starter Kit Powered by AWS](https://www.amazon.com/gp/product/B0168KU5FK?ref%5F=sr%5F1%5F1&qid=1488908337&sr=8-1-spons&keywords=grove%20iot%20starter%20kit%20aws&psc=1&smid=A1YP59NGBNBZUR&pldnSite=1).
 You will configure a Lambda function to consume motion detection events incoming from your sensor and send them into the survivor chat to alert survivors!
 You can alternatively use your own application code to simulate motion events, use an [AWS IoT Button](https://aws.amazon.com/iotbutton/), or other IoT device to send messages into the survivor chat.
 This lab uses Lambda, DynamoDB, SNS, and an IoT device.

-Lab 1 (Cognito Setup) is a required lab that must be completed before proceeding to the other labs.
-The rest of the labs (2-6) are indepedent sections and you may choose to do some or all of them, or in any order that you prefer.